 With laptops, the screen size defines the entire machine’s footprint, so as you’re thinking about which MacBook is right for you, consider that you’re also deciding how large of a computer you’re willing to buy.

-MacBooks with 13-inch and 16-inch screens feel almost impossibly thin and small, and that means that while they’re easy to carry around, their keyboards can feel tiny and cramped.
+MacBooks with screens between 13- and 16-inches feel almost impossibly thin and small, and that means that while they’re easy to carry around, their keyboards can feel tiny and cramped.

 Macbooks with 13.3-inch screens are the most popular, most likely because they offer both a larger display and a standard-size keyboard.